COVID-19 policies and procedures for PreK-12 schools

 Vaccine Requirements and Booster Shots

 There are currently no mandates in place requiring COVID-19 vaccination for students.
-However, all children ages 5 and older are encouraged to get fully vaccinated as soon as they are eligible to reduce the risks of transmission and negative impacts on our schools and communities.
+However, schoolchildren ages 5 and older are encouraged to get fully vaccinated as soon as they are eligible to reduce the risks of transmission and negative impacts on our schools and communities.

 Home tests are an easy way to test for COVID-10.
 At-home tests are more reliable when used by symptomatic individuals.
 If you have had close contact with a known COVID-19 case or are experiencing symptoms and receive a negative test at home, visit a free test site to receive a PCR test.